ava-labs/etna-devnet-resources/guides/deploy-sovereign-l1-using-starter-kit.md

 # How to Deploy a Sovereign L1 on the Etna Devnet using the Avalanche Starter Kit

-The Avalanche Starter Kit contains everything you need to get started quickly with Avalanche.
+The Avalanche Starter Kit contains everything you need to get started quickly with Avalanche utilizing Github Codespaces.
 Among other tools it contains Avalanche CLI.
 With that you can set up a local network, create a Avalanche L1, customize the Avalanche L1/VM configuration, and so on.

 ## Open the Avalanche Starter Kit Github Repository: